yuanqing/segue/README.md

 - If `err` is falsy&hellip;

-  - &hellip;and `queue` is non-empty, the next function in `queue` is called.
+  - &hellip;and `queue` is non-empty, the next function in the `queue` is called.
 The next function receives all the arguments except `err` that had been passed to the `this` callback.

-    So, in our toy example, `bar` was called with two arguments:
+    So, in our toy example, `bar` will be called with two arguments:

     1. The value for `a` was from the `this` callback in `foo`.
     2. The value for `b` was from the initial call to add `bar` to `queue`.